-Antemortem differentiation of pituitary adenoma from metastases is difficult (15, 17).
-CT and MR imaging are generally not specific (15, 18, 28), and a definitive diagnosis based on histologic evaluation (29) may be undesirable.
+Antemortem differentiation of pituitary adenoma from metastases is difficult (15,17).
+CT and MR imaging are generally not specific (15,18,28), and a definitive diagnosis based on histologic evaluation (29) may be undesirable.
 Although pituitary metastases can mimic benign and malignant sellar lesions, pituitary adenoma is the notable differential (15).
-Nonetheless, the presence of coexisting brain metastases is a strong indicator that an incidental pituitary metastases have coexisting brain metastases (15).
+Nonetheless, the presence of coexisting brain metastases is a strong indicator that an incidental pituitary lesion is also metastatic, although only 17% of pituitary metastases have coexisting brain metastases (15).
 The key relationship, however, is that in a patient such as ours, with a history of previous and recurrent brain metastases, an incidental finding of pituitary disease is consistent with metastatic disease (over adenoma).
 However, pituitary metastases and adenoma can histologically coexist (15).